padok-team/burrito/README.md

 `burrito` aims to tackle those issues by:
 - Planning continuously your terraform code and run applies if needed
 - Offering an out of the box PR/MR integration so you do not have to write CI/CD pipelines for terraform ever again (not implemented yet)
-- Showing your state's modifications in a simple Web UI (not implemented UI)
+- Showing your state's modifications in a simple Web UI (not implemented yet)

 ## Installation